yt-project/yt/doc/source/examining/loading_data.rst

 * particle data: currently not supported (but might come later)
 * staggered grids (AMRVAC 2.2 and later): yt logs a warning if you load staggered datasets, but the flag is currently ignored.
-* "stretched grids" are being implemented in yt, but are not yet fully-supported.
-(Previous versions of this file suggested they would "never" be supported, which we hope to prove incorrect once we finish implementing stretched grids in AMR.
-At present, stretched grids are only supported on a single level of refinement.)

 .. note::